Galway Bay (song): "Galway Bay"

 A separate song was written by Dr. Arthur Colahan in Leicester in 1947 and popularised by Bing Crosby.
-Crosby recorded the song with Victor Young and his Orchestra on 27 November 1947, and changed some of the lyrics so as to be less political.
+Crosby recorded the song with Victor Young and his Orchestra on 27 November 1947, and changed some of the lyrics so as to be less political, for example changing "speak a language that the English do not know" to "… that the strangers do not know".
 It became a huge hit around the world with Irish emigrants, and reached the No. 3 position in the Billboard charts in the U.S. Crosby recorded the song again in 1966 for a television show broadcast the following year.
 The tracks were recorded in Dublin, and later commercially issued on the album A Little Bit of Irish.
 Crosby also included the song in his 50th anniversary concert at the London Palladium, which was recorded and issued on a double album.
 In 1948, "Galway Bay" spent 22 consecutive weeks at No. 1 on the UK's sheet music sales chart, with multiple cover versions available at the time.
 Unusually, it entered the chart at No. 1, and spent a total of 39 weeks on the listings.
 The contemporary recordings available during this period were by: